Always stay up to date

 Artists have been fascinated by cars since their invention.

 BMW Group Corporate Communications and Policy, Head of Cultural Engagement

-When the French racing driver Hervé Poulain came up with the idea of getting a race car designed by an artist in 1975, no-one could foresee what would develop from it: the world’s most consistent combination of automobiles and art.
-The principle is simple: a well-known artist designs a BMW race car (later also series production cars) based on their own ideas.
-Restrictions and specifications?
-There are none!
+When French racing driver Hervé Poulain came up with the idea of having a racing car designed by an artist in 1975, no one could have predicted what it was starting: the most consistent fusion of automobiles and art ever seen.
+The principle is simplicity itself: A renowned artist is commissioned to use their creativity to design a BMW racing car (later to include production cars).
+Limits and specifications?
+None.

 Alexander Calder / BMW 3.0 CSL / 1975

 Who could have guessed back in 1975 that the BMW 3.0 CSL race car designed by the American sculptor Alexander Calder would be the prelude to what is now a legendary art series?
 The answer is no-one, not even at BMW.
 Hervé Poulain approached the automaker himself.
 The idea of the BMW Art Cars was not something that a PR department planned, as Prof. Thomas Girst, Head of Cultural Engagement at the BMW Group, has also confirmed.
 Poulain actually drove the no. 93 BMW 3.0 CSL in the Le Mans 24-hour race (➜ Read more: 24 hours of thrills) himself.
 Although he didn’t finish, the response to the colorful Calder-mobile was phenomenal.
 And thus the starting gun was fired for BMW Art Cars!

 Frank Stella / BMW 3.0 CSL / 1976